Q. Some domain rental services match potential users with domain owners; is this what you are doing?

 Q. With regards to the question previously asked about trademarks, does it matter that your names point to a URL or is URL based?

-A. This is immaterial.
-For example the phrase ‘Get Started’ is a trademark registered on May 27 2008, by a California company selling cosmetics.
+A. Not exactly sure what the question is.
+However here is a scenario that you may be alluding to.
+As an example – the phrase ‘Get Started’ is a trademark registered on May 27 2008, by a California company selling cosmetics.
 Yet ‘Get Started’ could and is used all over the world in hundreds of instances each day as a call to action inviting viewers to see or view or investigate many different types of products or services which have nothing to do with cosmetics.
 ‘Get Started’ may also be a call to link to a website to get more information.
 The fact that the medium is a website (an online brochure), and not offline copy, is immaterial and irrelevant.
 A nice illustration of this is on the USTPO site which has a “Get Started” button which links to a webpage.

 The same thinking applies if a phrase can be used to highlight the virtues of numerous products or services and that phrase is used in numerous publications in advertising copy.
 If that phrase has not already acquired secondary meaning, and the use of it for a product or service not related to that for which it is trademarked will not cause confusion in the minds of the public then the use of that phrase in any transient advertising copy should not be deemed to be infringing on the trademark.
 Again it should not matter whether the advertising medium is an offline billboard or an online billboard.